fbpx

 Leslie and Marc

-Grade(s) children started at Rodeph Sholom School: Twos
+Started at Rodeph Sholom School in: Twos

-Class year(s) of child(ren): 2025 and 2030
+Class year(s): 2025 and 2030

-About this family: We are both working parents (Marc is in finance and Leslie is a lawyer).
+About our family: We are both working parents (Marc is in finance and Leslie is a lawyer).
 Beyond the amazing community, we love that Rodeph Sholom School integrates Hebrew and Jewish studies seamlessly into the curriculum.

 Kara and Jon

-Grade(s) children started at Rodeph Sholom School: Twos, Kindergarten, and 1st Grade
+Started at Rodeph Sholom School in: Twos, Kindergarten, and 1st Grade

-Class year(s) of child(ren): 2026, 2021, and 2020
+Class year(s): 2026, 2021, and 2020

 Favorite Rodeph Sholom School moment: 4th Grade Poetry Readings; 8th Grade graduation